-This measure can be claimed if the building has pool(s), and these are fitted with a cover to prevent water and heat losses through evaporation.
+This measure can be claimed if the building has indoor pool(s), and these are fitted with a cover to prevent water and heat losses through evaporation.

-Note: From EDGE Version 3.1, this measure will be renamed to "Indoor Swimming Pool Covers".
-In this version, only energy savings for indoor swimming pool cover may be claimed.
-All outdoor pools may not claim any energy and water savings.
+Note: From EDGE Version 3.1, this measure will only consider energy and water savings for indoor swimming pool cover.
+All outdoor pools will have an impact on energy and water but not claim any savings.

-Water and heat are lost through evaporation from the surface of the pool.
-The use of a cover for the entire pool(s) can reduce the use of fresh water from the municipal supply as well as energy for heating the pool.
+The intention is to prevent heat and water lost through evaporation from the surface of the pool.
+The use of a cover for the entire pool(s) can reduce the use of fresh water from the municipal supply as well as heating energy for heating the pool.

 A pool cover can also protect the pool from debris contamination, which reduces the use of chemicals and maintenance.
-A pool cover can provide shade in hot climates.
-For a heated pool in cold climates, a pool cover prevents heat loss during the night or when the pool is not in use; a transparent cover outdoors can also provide heat gain while reducing heat loss.
+For a heated pool in cold climates, a pool cover prevents heat loss during the night or when the pool is not in use.

-This measure can only be claimed if all the pools have a suitable cover fitted to the entire pool surface.
+This measure can only be claimed if all the indoor pools, as indicated in the Design Tab, have a suitable cover fitted to the entire pool surface.
 A suitable cover will include the following characteristics:

-- Resistance to pool treatment chemicals and UV light;
+- Resistance to pool treatment chemicals,

-- Thick and durable material;
+- Thick and durable material,

-- Insulation properties;
+- Insulation properties,

-- Fully fitted to the pool;
+- Fully fitted to the pool,

-- Easy to store and utilize; and
+- Easy to store and utilize, and

 - Safe for both pool users and staff.

-The base case assumption is that the pool does not have a fitted cover.
+The base case assumption is that pool(s) do not have a fitted cover.